Re-shaping

 Otoplasty begins with an incision behind the ear so that the cartilage can be exposed.
 This cartilage is then removed and/or reshaped until the ear takes on a normal appearance.
 Excess skin is removed and if the ear shows protrusion, our surgeon will reposition it closer to the head and firmly secure it with non-dissolving sutures.
 There are many variables that are used to help redefine the ears.

-The goal of this ear reshaping surgery is to produce a natural-looking result that will be long-lasting for the patient, the details of the surgery can vary along with the problem to be addressed.
-Often, a unique operation will be tailored to the exact needs of the patient.
-Your surgeon will be happy to discuss their specific plans with you during your consultation.
+The goal of this surgery is to produce a natural looking result that will be long lasting for the patient & the details of the surgery vary with the problem to be addressed.
+Often.
+A unique operation will be tailored to the exact needs of the patient.
+Your surgeon will be happy to discuss his r her specific plans with you during your consultation.